buckeye43210/markdown-to-snowkb/README.md

 ------

 ## The Process

-Step 1: Write VS Code using Markdown
+1. Write VS Code using Markdown

 - Use VS Code with the preview plugin.
 - Write documentation in Markdown for simplicity.